 Covering a total area of 7.69 million square kilometres, mainland Australia is the world’s largest island – but smallest continent.
 In distance, the continent stretches about 3700 kilometres from north to south and 4000 kilometres from east to west, making it the sixth-largest nation after Russia, Canada, China, the United States and Brazil.
 Australia has one of the most urbanised and coast-dwelling populations in the world, with more than 80 per cent of residents living within 100 kilometres of the coastline.
 Australia currently has a population of almost 23 million people.

 The Sunshine Coast certainly earns it name with an average of seven hours sunshine a day.
 The sub-tropical climate is ideal for the beach, alfresco dining, year round activity, and especially ﬂying.
-Winters are mild and daytime summer temperatures on the coastal region average around 28°C (82F).
-The hills of the hinterland tend to be a degree or two cooler.
-Evenings are pleasant with temperatures around 20°C (68F).
-During the winter months there are clear skies and daytime temperatures average 20°C (68F).
-Winter brings cool nights and evening temperatures on the coast average 10°C (50F).
+Daytime summer temperatures on the coastal region average around 28°C (82F).
+Winters are mild with clear skies and daytime temperatures average 20°C (68F).

 Safety and Security